bvonboyen/bvonboyen.github.io/_posts/2025-09-27-static-model.md

 ### Model characteristics
 - **Static calibration:** factors remain constant over simulated matchdays
 - **Transparent decomposition:** each component has a clear interpretation
+- **Added value:** the component bring additional insight, as not directly observable
 - **Probabilistic logic:** expected goals form the basis for simulations
 - **Cross-league compatibility:** the same structure applies to different datasets